 We must take a step to move out of the “thinking about it and asking your friends” realm in order to get clarity.

-What action can you take to move you one step closer to your goal of having the decision made?
+What action can you take to move one step closer to your goal of having the decision made?

-Take someone to coffee to ask questions, volunteer for a couple of hours, tour a school, job shadow for an afternoon, do an informational interview, get factual data (not just opinions).
+Take someone to coffee to ask questions, volunteer for a couple of hours, tour a school, job shadow for an afternoon, do an informational interview, or get factual data (not just opinions).

 This is why I offer aptitude testing for those deciding on a career and major direction.
 We get objective data about your natural abilities and find out which combination of careers are the best-fit for you.
 Leads to so much clarity.

 I’ve also learned a super helpful strategy for making decisions that are the very best for you.

 Establish criteria for your decision first.

 Think about what factors are important to you – these are your criteria.